 Ensure advertorials are distinguishable from editorial content

 Whilst an ad may look “at home” within editorial content it must not appear to be editorial content when it is not.
 The ASA has upheld complaints against online advertorials which did not make their nature clear (Unilever UK Ltd, 2 November 2011).

 Be wary of terms such as “sponsorship” and “in association with”

-CAP recommends that marketers think about whether the ad is recognisable as such from the start.
+CAP recommends that marketers think about whether advertorial is distinguishable from editorial, or an ad is obviously recognisable as such from the start.
 Please contact the Copy Advice team

-, Video blogs: Scenarios
+’, ‘Video blogs: Scenarios